Multiplicative formality of operads and Sinha's spectral sequence for long knots: Proof of Theorem

 For each $n\geq 0$ consider isotopy classes of triples $(T,\phi,\alpha)$ which satisfy the above conditions, where an isotopy is assumed to respect the map $\alpha$.
 We call such an isotopy class $\{(T,\phi,\alpha)\}$ a \textit{regular planer $n$-tree} if each vertex in $Im(\phi)\cap \R\times (0,1)$ is at least bivalent.
 By abuse of notations, a regular planer $n$-tree is denoted by the same notation as the underlying tree.
 Let $T$ be a regular planer $n$-tree and $v$ be a vertex of $T$.
 We define a number $\In(v)$ as $0$ if $v$ is a null vertex, and as the number of the edges whose targets are $v$ otherwise.
 The set of vertices which are not leaves is denoted by $\Vin(T)$.
 The \textit{level} of a vertex $v$ is one less than the number of vertices on the shortest path connecting the root and $v$.
 For example, the level of the root is 0.
 We put

 We say $T$ is \textit{odd} if the level of each vertex in $Im(\alpha)$ is odd.
-Let $\T_n$ (resp. $\T^1_n$) denote the set of all regular planer $n$-trees (resp. odd regular planer $n$-trees). \end{defi} \begin{rem} For each $n\geq 0$, $\T_n$ is bijective to the set of all isomorphism classes of planted planer trees with $n$ leaves defined in \cite[Definition 3.4]{muro}. \end{rem}
+Let $\T_n$ (resp. $\T^1_n$) denote the set of all regular planer $n$-trees (resp. odd regular planer $n$-trees). \end{defi} \begin{rem} For each $n\geq 0$, $\T_n$ is bijective to the set of all isomorphism classes of planted planer trees with $n$ leaves defined in \cite[Definition 3.4]{muro}. \end{rem} Let $\SEQ$ be the category of sequences in $\CHP$.
+An object of $\SEQ$ is a sequence $\seq(0),\seq(1),\dots$ of chain complexes, and a morphism is a sequence of chain maps.
+The free construction (or free functor) $\F:\SEQ\longrightarrow \OPER$, i.e. the left adjoint of the forgetful functor $\U:\OPER\longrightarrow \SEQ$ is defined by